--> Benin Bronzes Repatriation and What It Means for Nigeria

 Cultural institutions are now under growing pressure to reconsider the traditional “universal museum” model that allowed Western galleries to retain artefacts acquired during imperial expansion.

-Analysts say the current shift points toward a future based more on ethical partnerships, shared stewardship and cultural sovereignty.
+The current shift points toward a future based more on ethical partnerships, shared stewardship and cultural sovereignty.

 For Nigeria, the return of the Benin Bronzes is not simply about recovering art.
 It is about restoring historical memory, national dignity and the voice of a civilisation whose story was scattered across the world for more than a century.